Learning how to make money blogging is not complicated.

 Some blogging courses will tell you that all you need is one, and that is somewhat true.

 As you grow and things change, there comes the need for you to evolve.

 What worked in 2014 does not work in 2020, and that’s just how it is.

-I especially true for traffic, so please don’t rely on just one source.
+This is especially true for traffic, so please don’t rely on just one source.

 So how do you get traffic to your blog?

 SEO is the most common way that bloggers obtain traffic to their blogs and for several reasons.